Home | Contact Us

 NUI has a statutory duty to maintain, in perpetuity, a register of all graduates with degrees and other qualifications of the National University of Ireland.
 This policy and procedures document should be used by staff in the Registry/Student Records offices in NUI’s constituent universities (or linked colleges thereof) and in NUI Recognised Colleges.
 A list of these institutions is available here.
 This policy will be kept under annual review.

-Guidelines for the Institutional Review of Quality Assurance Effectiveness at Recognised Colleges which are Linked Providers of NUI
+Guidelines for the Institutional Review of Quality Assurance Effectiveness at Recognised Colleges that are Linked Providers

 These Guidelines are intended for use by Recognised Colleges that are also Linked Providers of NUI, under the terms of the 2012 Qualifications and Quality Assurance (Education and Training Act).
 NUI provides these guidelines to assist these Colleges to prepare for external review of the effectiveness of their approved Quality Assurance policy and procedures.
 Such review must take place at least once every seven years.